- It is not obligatory to do this. You can use a simple, single-level list of contexts, if that is enough to keep your system in order.

 How to divide business and personal calls in the format of a single list @Calls

-@Calls - to combine all calls into one list
+For this we need all three contexts:@Calls - to combine all calls into one list

 @CallsBusiness - to show business calls only during working hours